mari0x00/MaianAffiliate-Code-execution-and-XSS/README.md

 https://www.maianaffiliate.com/

 # How it works
-The exploit this vulnerability one has to log into MaianAffiliate admin panel and add a new product.
+To exploit this vulnerability one has to log into MaianAffiliate admin panel and add a new product.
 The injected payload is reflected on the affiliate mane page (for all authenticated and unauthenticated visitors).

 ![Affiliate](https://user-images.githubusercontent.com/25896006/133241512-e94cc320-ece3-4368-9df2-cbc10412cfa2.gif)